 - Reference and Information Services

-The MIS program at this university is a clear manifestation of the school's stellar reputation.
+The ALA accredited MIS program at this university is a clear manifestation of the school's stellar reputation.
 The program is not only preferred for high quality education, but also post-education assistance.
 After graduation, students are offered career advisement—best on their specializations—to help them find good jobs.
+U.S. News and World Report ranks this MS in library and information science at U of I as the best of its kind.